aws/amazon-vpc-cni-k8s/docs/cni-proposal.md

 #### CNI Plugin Sequence
 Here are the wiring steps to enable pod to pod communication:

-* Get a Secondary IP address assigned to the instance by IPAMD
+* Get a Secondary IP address assigned to the instance by L-IPAMD

 * Create a veth pair and have one veth on host namespace and one veth on Pod's namespace